Conjunctival sac in cats. How to identify and treat conjunctivitis in a cat. Is conjunctivitis contagious?

 Follicular conjunctivitis

-On initial stage follicular conjunctivitis, photophobia, profuse lacrimation is observed, the animal scratches the eye with its paw, the exudate is mucous or mucopurulent.
+On initial stage follicular conjunctivitis, photophobia, profuse lacrimation are observed, the animal scratches the eye with its paw, the exudate is mucous or mucopurulent.
 The third eyelid is red and enlarged, resembles a raspberry in color and shape.
 Swelling is noticeable on the eyelids, usually both eyes are affected, but to varying degrees.

 Viral conjunctivitis